 Once it boots to the main menu, select Linux Distributions -> select the Linux Mint Operating System (32bit or 64bit) for your system.

-You can install Linux alongside Windows and Apple MAC OS X (there is some advanced knowledge required to actually install Linux alongside Apple MAC OS X, but you can easily use it live with the USB plugged in)!
+You can install Linux alongside Windows (Please note: Sometimes you need to Shrink the C:\ drive for some unallocated space in Windows first, before you can install Linux alongside!
+You can find instructions on how to do it HERE) and Apple MAC OS X (there is some advanced knowledge required to actually install Linux alongside Apple MAC OS X, but you can easily use it live (Desktop version only, Server – you have to install!) with the USB plugged in)!
 You can also install as many operating systems as you want.
 With multiple operating systems – at the initial boot it will give you a menu where you can select which operating system you want to boot.
 (You can as well erase the hard drive and install each OS as the only one)

 More INFO about Linux Mint HERE!